This post may contain affiliate links. Read our disclosure policy here.

 Want to see how easy it is?
 Watch this quick recipe video!

-Crispy Pork Carnitas
+Crispy Pork Carnitas Tostada

-The one step that sets pork carnitas apart from regular pulled pork tacos is pan-frying the cooked meat until the edges get crispy and golden brown.
+Pan-frying the cooked meat until the edges get crispy and golden brown is the one step that sets pork carnitas tostadas apart from regular pulled pork tacos.
 It adds an entirely new dimension of flavor and helps lock in the juices from the meat.
+I recommend working in batches, so don’t overcrowd the pan.

-Carnitas Tacos Toppings
+Carnitas Tostada Toppings

-When it comes to topping your carnitas tacos, don’t be shy.
+When it comes to topping your carnitas tostadas, don’t be shy.
 You can get as fancy as you like or keep it simple.
 Either way, this will be an epic taco night.
 Here are some ingredients I like to serve with carnitas:

 - Pico de Gallo